 - Wedding planner

-- Professional Indemnity Example: As a self-employed architect, you design a high-end property for a client.
+- Freelance Professional Indemnity Example: As a freelance architect, you design a high-end property for a client.
 Mid-way through construction, the client claims that your design is not able to be completed within budget and sues you for their financial loss.

 Note: Professions like hairstylists, beauty therapists and massage therapists should look into a product very similar to professional liability insurance called "treatment cover", which covers injuries to your customers or clients that occur during or due to your work.